ietf-teep/architecture/draft-ietf-teep-architecture.md

 the protocol.

 We allow a way for an (untrusted) application to check the trustworthiness of a TA.
-An agent has a function to allow an application to query the information about a TA.
+A TEEP Broker has a function to allow an application to query the information about a TA.

 An application in the Rich O/S may perform verification of the TA by